quinn-sasha/sasha-ken/docs/index.md

+# Home

 Hi, my name is Sasha.
 I am a university student who likes computer science.
-My goal is to help people by software.
+My current goal is to contribute to open source software.

 Address in korea:
 145, Anam-ro, Seongbuk-gu, Seoul, Republic of Korea